-This post is not going to discuss the technical ‘how to’ or ‘what to look for’ of IA.
-This is more of a reflection on the practice of IA and how it might be done in a more woman-centred way.
+This post is not going to discuss the technical ‘how to’ or ‘what to look for’ when listening to baby.
+Instead, this is more of a reflection on the evidence and practice of listening and how it might be done in a more woman-centred way.

 Some concerns about prescriptive IA

-While hearing a normal fetal heart rate can be reassuring for both midwife and mother there are a number of issues associated with the practice – particularly the increased frequency while the woman is pushing her baby out:
+While hearing a ‘normal’ fetal heart rate can be reassuring for both midwife and mother, there are a number of issues associated with the IA:

-- It involves doing something to the birthing woman – anything you do may interfere with the physiology of birth (ie. stimulate the neocortex).
+- IA involves doing something to the birthing woman – anything you do may interfere with the physiology of birth (ie. stimulate the neocortex and disrupt instinct).

 - The woman may have to move from an instinctively perfect position so that you can ‘get in’ to listen.

-- It can create anxiety and concern if the heart rate is difficult to find or not ‘normal’.
-In the second stage of labour 75% of babies will have an ‘abnormal’ heart rate due to normal physiological processes such as head compression (Sheiner et al. 2001).
-Abnormal patterns in the second stage are only significant if there were abnormal patterns in the first stage of labour (Sheiner et al. 2001; Loghis et al. 1997; Wu, Chen & Wang 1996).
+- IA can create anxiety and concern if the heart rate is difficult to find or not ‘normal’.
+In the pushing phase of labour, 75% of babies will have an ‘abnormal’ heart rate due to normal physiological processes such as head/neck compression (Sheiner et al. 2001).
+Abnormal patterns in the ‘second stage’ are only significant if there were abnormal patterns in the ‘first stage‘ of labour (Sheiner et al. 2001; Loghis et al. 1997; Wu, Chen & Wang 1996).

 Before labour discuss IA with the woman:

 - Reinforce that she is the expert in her baby’s well-being.
-Encourage her to connect with her baby and trust her instincts regarding his/her health in pregnancy, labour and beyond.
+Encourage her to connect with her baby and trust her instincts regarding their health in pregnancy, labour and beyond.

-- Find out how often would she like you to listen to her baby, and if she would prefer you to use a doppler or a pinnard?
+- Find out how often would she like you to listen to her baby, and if she would prefer you to use a Doppler or a Pinard?
 Explain that she can change her mind at any time during labour about when and how you listen to her baby.

 - Explain how you plan to listen to her baby (see below) and check that she is happy with this approach.